fablab-bergamo/FabOMatic-backend/README.md

 * An external MQTT Broker.
 Mosquitto has been used for testing.
 * SQLAlchemy supports several, but this has been tested with SQLite only.

-## Installation instructions on Raspberry Pi Zero
+## Pre-requisites for Raspberry Pi Zero

 * Install prerequisites (python 3.10+, rustc for cryptography, mosquitto, pip).
 It takes 3-4 hours on Raspberry Pi Zero to complete installation.